amitesh786/PDF-Merger/README.md

 - 4️⃣ The merged PDF will be automatically downloaded.

 ## 🔧 Setup (For Developers)
-- Clone the repository: `git clone https://github.com/amitesh786/ConvertPDF.git`
+- Clone the repository: `git clone https://github.com/amitesh786/PDF-Merger.git`
-- cd ConvertPdf
+- cd PDF-Merger
 - Open index.html in a browser and start using the tool!

 ## 📜 License